Husnixix/ai-driven-recruitment-platform/README.md

 based on the answer of candidate the Ai Model will be send a rating to the admin if this candidate is Good, Consider, Bad.

 #### Other features in include
--Secured Authentication for user and admin using Google Sign-In -CRUDE Operations for admin
+- Secured Authentication for user and admin using Google Sign-In
+- CRUDE Operations for admin

 ##### Technoglogies Used
 - Node.js, Express.js, React.js, MongoDB